loyjoy/welcome/help/bots/processes/subprocesses/mail.md

-Send an email to your costumers.
-Add HTML content for the wording.
+Send an email by specifying the recipient and adding an HTML text.